Works Victoria Park-Canning Level Crossing Removal

 Find out more about the services relocations works in the service relocation fact sheet

-Shared path (ongoing)
+Shared paths (ongoing)

 Victoria Park Area